PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Threat modeling

 ## Microsoft Defender for Cloud (formerly Azure Defender)
 Microsoft Defender for Cloud is a CSPM tool.
-It allows you to continously assess your security posture, secure your resources, and defend against threats.
+It allows you to continuously assess your security posture, secure your resources, and defend against threats.
 It provides visibility into your current security and provides guidance for hardening.
 - Visibility is enabled by the Secure Score feature in Defender for Cloud.
 It allows you to tell how secure your applications are at a glance.
 - Hardening recommendations are shown in Defender for Cloud.
 The recommendations will improve your security score when all recommendations for a single resource within a control have been resolved.
 - Defender for Cloud is offered in two modes: